cherfongfoo/CNAND_nd064_C4_Observability_Starter_Files/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 ## Creating SLI metrics.
 *TODO:* It is important to know why we want to measure certain metrics for our customer.
 Describe in detail 5 metrics to measure these SLIs.

-- error rate of our endpoints
+- error rate of our endpoints so that we know how often it is affecting the customer.
-- Tracking when each http server error happen
+- Track when each http server error happen so that we could pin point when/how it happen.
-- server/service uptime availablility
+- server/service uptime availablility to ensure customer can access our app anytime.
-- amount of traffic that webserver able to handle before issues happens.
+- Track amount of traffic that webserver able to handle before issues happens, so that we can rectify any resource issue.
-- pod resource monitoring such as disk usage, cpu/mem usage
+- pod resource monitoring such as disk usage, cpu/mem usage to see if downtime is down to resource issue.

 ## Create a Dashboard to measure our SLIs
 *TODO:* Create a dashboard to measure the uptime of the frontend and backend services We will also want to measure to measure 40x and 50x errors.
 Create a dashboard that show these values over a 24 hour period and take a screenshot.